The Best Little Whorehouse in Texas

 The Best Little Whorehouse in Texas is a musical with a book by Texas author Larry L. King and Peter Masterson and music and lyrics by Carol Hall.
-It is based on a story by King that was inspired by the real-life Chicken Ranch in La Grange, Texas.
+It is based on King’s 1974 Playboy article “The Best Little Whorehouse in Texas”, on the closure of the Chicken Ranch in La Grange, Texas.

 Production history

-Composer Carol Hall was close friends with Eileen Goldman, wife of William Goldman, who was good friends with Peter Masterson.
-Hall and Masterton discussed doing a musical together - as both were from Texas she proposed adapting The Last Picture Show but Masterton suggested an adaptation of Larry King's story about the Chicken Ranch, that had been published in Playboy magazine.
-Masterton had read the story while appearing in a production of That Championship Season.
-King agreed to collaborate although "I didn't think anything would come of it."

-Masterton and his wife Carlin Glynn were members of the Actor's Studio and in late 1976 they presented four scenes as a workshop production.
-This was well received and Lee Strasberg agreed that they finished the musical the Actors Studio would finance a showcase production.
-Around a year later the show started at the Actor's Studio with Henderson Forsythe and Carlin Glynn in the leads.
-Response was extremely favorable with many celebrities attending performances.
-William Goldman brought Stephanie Phillips, an executive at Universal; that studio offered to finance an off-Broadway production with a budget of $400,000 enabling Tommy Tune to be hired to co direct with Masteron.

 The Best Little Whorehouse in Texas opened off-Broadway at the Entermedia Theatre on April 17, 1978.
-Response was again very strong.
 It reopened on Broadway at the 46th Street Theatre on June 19, 1978, and ran for 1,584 performances until March 27, 1982.
 The production was directed by Peter Masterson and Tommy Tune and choreographed by Tune and Thommie Walsh.
 The opening cast included Carlin Glynn, Henderson Forsythe, Jay Garner, Joan Ellis, Delores Hall, and Pamela Blair.
 Glynn was replaced by Fannie Flagg and Anita Morris later in the run.